 With mobile passkeys and a business password manager, you can gain important information and data across multiple teams and accounts.
 Tabriz highlights how nearly half of today’s workforce spends a significant part of their workday on browser-based software.
 That amount of usage could provide valuable insights, especially with passkeys.

 For example, passkeys could generate reports that include information on the strength of passwords across your organization.
 It could also track data on how many log-ins are done each day, by whom, and during which time.
 This can be used to gauge productivity and, consequently, to help find ways to improve workflow and operations.

-Passkeys are still in their genesis, but they already show much promise.
-At the rate it’s being adopted by different operating systems, it’s only a matter of time before it becomes standard across professional organizations and companies.
+Passkeys are still in their genesis, and they show much promise.
+At the rate it’s being adopted by different operating systems, it’s only a matter of time before it becomes standard for user authentication across professional organizations and companies.

 written for VaultVision.com